Fishbite/webAudio/README.md

 - Record as you play including the ability to record on top of pre-reorcded music that that you are playing along to.
 - Download the recording directly from the Audio Player for editing etc.
+- Upload the recording as music.wav so that it can be played back and added to

 This could be the start of something great!